Views: 612

 Continue ReadingThe main altar with Late Baroque forms, made from dark woodInterior of Church of St. Francis and St. BernardineWhile restoring the church, one of the largest mural paintings from the Late Gothic and Renaissance periods was discovered.
 They depict scenes from the Bible, Franciscan legends and symbolic imagesAll photos are copyrighted by Vladislav B. Sotirovic© Vladislav B. Sotirovic 2020

-Church of St. Theresa and the Monastery of the Barefoot Carmelites
+Church of Our Lord Jesus and the Trinitarian Monastery

-Dominican Church of the Holy Spirit (Interior)
+Church of the Holy Cross & former Hospitaller Monastery

 The Church of St. Parasceve